 - Hours of Operation: Display must be staffed during all mall hours (10am-9pm).
 No exceptions.

 - Onsite Parking: Personal vehicles must be parked in a designated area.
-You will be asked to get a parking pass.
+You will be asked to provide vehicle information.

 - Eating and drinking while in the booth is not allowed.

 - All signage and advertising must be professional.
 Freehand signs are not allowed.

 - No helium-filled balloons are allowed in the Centre.